jitsi/jitsi-meet-electron-sdk/README.md

 `setupAlwaysOnTopRender` return an instance of EventEmitter with the following events:

+* _dismissed_ - emitted when the always on top window is explicitly dismissed via its close button

 * _will-close_ - emitted right before the always on top window is going to close

 #### WiFi Stats